 The article continues, recording that after dinner, ‘they all went to [a] play, with their aprons etc., the private brothers sat in the pit, but the Grand Master, Deputy Grand Master and Grand Wardens, in the government’s box.’
 The report is written in a style that implies that the Grand Lodge of Ireland had been in existence for some time, albeit that the opposite was probably correct.
 And although modelled on the Grand Lodge of England, there were points of difference, notably the election of the Grand Officers by the members of Irish Grand Lodge as a whole rather than their appointment by the Grand Master.

-An enduring mark of Irish Freemasonry from the 1750s was its strong relationship with the London-based Antients Grand Lodge.
+An enduring mark of Irish Freemasonry from the 1750s was its strong relationship with the London-based Antients Grand Lodge and its greater social inclusivity.
 This was cemented by the appointment of the Earl of Blessington (pictured), Grand Master of Ireland in 1738 and 1739 and a leading Irish peer, as the Antients’ first noble Grand Master, serving from 1756-60.
 At the same time, Laurence Dermott, the Antients’ Grand Secretary’s Ahiman Rezon displaced the 1723 Constitutions on which it was based to become the preferred version of the Irish Constitutions.
+The second key contribution was Ireland’s innovation in developing travelling warrants, especially for the British regiments stationed in Ireland, who would spread Freemasonry wherever they were stationed throughout the globe.